Royal Air Maroc has introduced exceptional new terms for B737NG and E190 First Officers for 2019.

 Captain Driss Ouazzani Head of Pilot Recruitment with Royal Air Maroc, pictured with Rishworth team from right

 to left: Torkel Waak (Executive Director), Lisa Evans (Senior Consultant), and Sarah McInerney (Senior Consultant).

 The airline has gone from strength to strength in recent years including being awarded the title of Best Regional Airline in Africa for 2017.
 In June 2016, RAM was awarded a four-star rating from Skytrax, the global reputable organisation known for its audits and assessments of the quality of service among airlines.
 This highly sought after award highlights the excellence and pride Royal Air Maroc takes in ensuring quality products are continually delivered to its valued customers.

 Royal Air Maroc also operates a regional airline – Royal Air Maroc Express which began operations in 2009.
-Royal Air Maroc Express (known as RAME) operates ATR72-600 aircraft and is a 100% subsidiary of Royal Air Maroc based in Casablanca, Morocco.
+Royal Air Maroc Express operates ATR72-600 aircraft and is a wholly owned subsidiary of Royal Air Maroc based in Casablanca, Morocco.
 The carrier operates scheduled domestic services and scheduled regional flights to mainland Spain, the Canary Islands, Gibraltar and Portugal, as well as charter services for tour operators and corporate clients.

 Royal Air Maroc roles are based in the Casablanca, Morocco’s largest city.
 With a vast European network, a commute home to visit family and friends is a possibility or simply choose to spend your days off in a melting pot of culture and modernity.